Search

 How should blood spills be cleaned from surfaces to make sure that the hepatitis C virus is gone?

-Any blood spills — including dried blood, which can still be infectious — should be first cleaned using soap and water, and then disinfected using a dilution of one part household bleach to 10 parts water.
-Bleach solution should remain in contact with the surface for at least 10 minutes.
+Any blood spills — including dried blood, which can still be infectious — should be first cleaned using soap and water and then disinfected using a dilution of one part household bleach to 10 parts water.
+The bleach solution should remain in contact with the surface for at least 10 minutes.
 Gloves should be worn when cleaning up blood spills.

 Symptoms